 Transvaginal Mesh Lawsuits

-Thousands of women have filed lawsuits against the manufacturers of surgical mesh products after experiencing serious complications.
+About 75,000 women filed lawsuits against the manufacturers of surgical mesh products after experiencing serious complications.
 They are seeking compensation for:

 - Medical expenses, including the costs of additional surgeries